rnmy/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?
 <br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TAsker home folder.
+**A**: Install the app in the other computer and overwrite the `data` folder that TAsker creates with the `data` folder from your previous TAsker installation.
+The `data` folder should be in the folder where TAsker is installed to.
 <br>

 **Q**: Can I import existing spreadsheets of my students?